nvi-inc/fs-vgos/fs-vgos.md

     Print out should have the group number at the end.
 If it is `-`, something has gone wrong.

-c.
-In FS, record some test data:
+3. In FS, record some test data:

     ```fs
     mk6=record=on:30:30;